-As of [ ], 2013, the Legacy Portfolio had approximately \$[ ] million in debt and \$[ ] million in equity investments, across [ ] portfolio companies.
-The debt investments included in the Legacy Portfolio had a weighted average annualized yield of approximately [ ]% as of [ ], 2013, which includes a cash component of approximately [ ]% and a payment-in-kind ("PIK") interest component of approximately [ ]%.
-PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the exter nt such amounts are expected to be collect ed.
-As of [ ], 2013 the debt investments in the Legacy Portfolio had a weighted average maturity of [ ] years and a yield to maturity of [ %.
-The Legacy Portfolio's debt investments also had a weighted average debt to EBITDA multiple of approximate ely [ ]x and fixed charge cover rage ratio of [ ]x.
-In addition, our debt investments will have structural protections, including default penalti es, information rights, affirmative, negati ve and financial covenants, such as lien protection and prohibitions against change of control, and, as needed, interco creditor agreements to protect second lien positions.
-Additional information regarding the Legacy Portfolio is set forth under "Portfolio Companies" and d "Discussion of the Company's Expected d Operating Plans," as well as in the schedule of investments and the related notes thereto included in this prospectu 15.
+As of March 31, 2013, the Legacy Portfolio had approximately \$190 million in debt investments and \$114 million in equity investments and warrants, across 38 portfolio companies.
+The debt investments included in the Legacy Portfolio had a weighted average annualized yield of approximately 13.14% as of March 31, 2013, which includes a cash component of approximately 12.18% and a payment-in-kind ("PIK") interest component of approximately 0.97%.
+PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the extent such amounts are expected to be collected.
+As of March 31, 2013 the debt investments in the Legacy Portfolio had a weighted average time to maturity of 2.6 years and a yield to maturity of 16.6%.
+The Legacy Portfolio's debt investments also had a weighted average debt to EBITDA multiple of approximately 4.1x and interest coverage ratio of 5.2x.
+In addition, our debt investments will have structural protections, including default penalties, information rights, affirmative, negative and financial covenants, such as lien protection and prohibitions against change of control, and, as needed, intercreditor agreements to protect second lien positions.
+Additional information regarding the Legacy Portfolio is set forth under "Portfolio Companies" and "Discussion of the Company's Expected Operating Plans," as well as in the schedule of investments and the related notes thereto included in this prospectus.

-The following charts summarize the Legacy Portfolio's mix of investments by industry and type based on fair value as of [ ], 2013.
+The following charts summarize the Legacy Portfolio's mix of investments by industry and type based on fair value as of March 31, 2013.